Advances and Challenges in Solar Flare Prediction: A Review: Solar Flare Forecasting Methods

 \subsubsection{Magnetohydrodynamic Models}

 MHD equations are widely used in the study of solar flares, as they enable dynamic modeling of the interactions between solar plasma and electromagnetic fields across both temporal and spatial scales \citep{piana2018flare}.
 Despite the success of MHD models in various fields, the physical mechanisms underlying solar flares remain incompletely understood due to the current lack of sufficient observational data and theoretical support.
-Consequently, MHD models are still subject to significant limitations in predicting the occurrence and evolution of solar flares. \citep{korsos2018applying, lin2009studies, ning2009investigation, sun2024magnetic}.
+Consequently, MHD models are still subject to significant limitations in predicting the occurrence and evolution of solar flares, particularly regarding high computational costs, sensitivity to boundary conditions, inadequate resolution of small-scale physics, and initialization challenges for coronal magnetic fields \citep{korsos2018applying, lin2009studies, ning2009investigation, sun2024magnetic}.